 New Zealand now requires all social workers to be registered by the SWRB.
-The shift to mandatory registration is a move the social work profession has pushed for over a number of years, and follows changes to the Social Workers Registration Act.
+The shift to mandatory registration is a move the social work profession has worked towards over a number of years, and follows changes to the Social Workers Registration Act.

-Social workers not only need to be registered but also hold a valid Practising Certificate, renewed each year.
+Social workers not only need to be registered but also hold a valid Practising Certificate, renewed each year, if they are practising.

 Being registered is important